About

 I'm a PhD student in Artificial Intelligence at MICC, University of Florence, advised by Prof. Andrew D. Bagdanov and Prof. Marco Bertini.

-Currently, I'm an Applied Scientist Intern at Amazon (RufusX Team, London), developing large-scale multimodal generative models for the Amazon Rufus initiative, impacting millions of users worldwide.
+I recently completed an Applied Scientist Internship at Amazon (RufusX Team, London), developing large-scale multimodal generative models for the Amazon Rufus initiative, impacting millions of users worldwide.

 Research Interests